sibeitokgong/flawlessrhetoric/_posts/2017-10-24-Dynamic-Programming:-First-Principles.md

 exponentially as the Fibonacci number is increased, and thus the running time to compute it.
 <br><br>

-We can use Dynamic Programming (and memorisation) to mitigate these unneeded computations, and define the Fibonacci Number of n as follows;
+We can use Dynamic Programming (and memoization) to mitigate these unneeded computations, and define the Fibonacci Number of n as follows;
 <br><br>